 Plymouth Social Enterprise Network is a network of social enterprises working together to create a support system for social purpose businesses in the city and to promote social enterprise as the business approach of the present and future.
-Find out about us and what we do below.

 We want to see a more socially enterprising economy that helps to create a more equal world with zero poverty, and zero carbon emissions.